marigold-ui/marigold/.github/ISSUE_TEMPLATE/design-update.md

 ---
-name: Design update
+name: "\U0001F3A8   Design Update"
 about: Issue template for existing components that need an update in design/minor changes.
-title: Design update - name of component
+title: ''
 labels: design
 assignees: ''

 ---

-Description of before/after
+Link to Figma: